 Note that you can only add as much as 5 custom email accounts.
 You can also add other types of account (eg. AOL mail, another Gmail, Yahoomail etc.) other than custom domain ones.

-Can I do same for other email providers other than Gmail?
+Can I do the same for other email providers other than Gmail?

 Yes, you can follow the guidelines above to sync your company or website’s custom email accounts with your primary electronic mail services provider.

-Microsoft outlook mail even allows you to add as much as 13 different email accounts.
-Yahoo and AOL mail have got the provision as well.
+Microsoft Outlook/Hotmail even allows you to add as many as 13 different email accounts.
+Yahoo and AOL mail has got the same provision as well.

 It is always best to fetch from your primary email account.